stgmt/mcp-server-tester-sse-http-stdio/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT license.
+By contributing, you agree that your contributions will be licensed under the MIT License.